 This screen allows you to view and configure tag categories.
 To learn more about tags, see the Tags chapter of the Person & Family Field Guide.

 Archived Groups

-This screen allows you to view groups that have been archived.
-To learn more, see the Rock Your Groups Guide manual.
+This screen allows you to view groups that have been archived and allows you to unarchive them.
+To learn more, see the Rock Your Groups manual.

 Group Member Schedule Templates